-R 205.1247 Defaults; "default hearing" defined; dismissals; transfers
+R 792.10231 Defaults; "default hearing" defined; dismissals; withdrawals; transfers.Rule 231.

-(2) For purposes of this rule, "default hearing" means a hearing at which the defaulted party is precluded from presenting any testimony or submitting any evidence not submitted to the tribunal before the entry of the order placing the party in default and may not, unless otherwise ordered by the tribunal, examine the other party's witnesses.
+(2) For purposes of this rule, "default hearing" means a hearing at which the defaulted party is precluded from presenting any testimony, submitting any evidence, and examining the other party's witnesses, unless otherwise provided by the tribunal.